T3tsuo/ShinySnipe/README.md

 # ShinySnipe
-ShinySnipe when cost is below or at 1,000,000
+ShinySnipe when cost is below or at a certain cost